CLASS ATTENDANCE POLICIES

 Commuter Students $50/year

-In addition to the fees outlined below, a $5.95 processing fee will also be charged, regardless if the permit is purchased online or in person at Campus Security.
+In addition to the fees outlined above, a $5.95 processing fee will also be charged, regardless if the permit is purchased online or in person at Campus Security.

 Additional student permits or replacement permits can only be purchased in person, at the Security Office, located in the basement of Nelligan Hall, Monday - Friday, between 8:00 a.m. - 3:30 p.m.
 The fee for an additional permit or replacement permit is $10.00.

 All employee vehicles that will be parked on the Le Moyne Campus are required to have a valid parking permit.
 Parking permits can be obtained by going online to: lemoyne.thepermitstore.com .
-The first permit is free.
+The first two permits are free.
 The fee for an additional permit or replacement permit is $10.00 and they can be obtained on the parking website.
-When registering your vehicle please have your vehicle registration, Le Moyne I.D. and credit card (second permit only) available to ensure proper registration.
+When registering your vehicle please have your vehicle registration, Le Moyne I.D. and credit card (third + permits only) available to ensure proper registration.

 Temporary Parking Permits

-Temporary parking permits are available 24 hours a day, 7 days a week at the Security Office, located in the lower level of Nelligan Hall.
+Temporary parking permits are available 24 hours a day, 7 days a week at the Security Office, located in the basement of Nelligan Hall.
 The cost is $3.00 per day, which must be paid in cash or check at the time the temporary permit is issued by security.

 The $3.00 per day fee applies to students and their guests.
 All guests of students bringing a vehicle on campus are required to obtain a temporary parking permit at the Security Office.
 Student guests will be instructed which lot to park in by security personnel when the temporary permit is issued and cannot park in any other lot.
 Temporary parking permit forms may be filled out prior to coming to the Security Office and are available online on the security website.